Nuclear power in the United States: Waste disposal

 Some nuclear power advocates argue that the United States should develop factories and reactors that will recycle some spent fuel.
-But the Blue Ribbon Commission on America's Nuclear Future said in 2012 that "no existing technology was adequate for that purpose, given cost considerations and the risk of nuclear proliferation".
+But the Blue Ribbon Commission on America's Nuclear Future said in 2012 that, "no existing technology was adequate for that purpose, given cost considerations and the risk of nuclear proliferation".
 A major recommendation was that "the United States should undertake...one or more permanent deep geological facilities for the safe disposal of spent fuel and high-level nuclear waste".

 There is an "international consensus on the advisability of storing nuclear waste in deep underground repositories", but no country in the world has yet opened such a site.
-The Obama administration has disallowed reprocessing of nuclear waste, citing nuclear proliferation concerns.
+The Obama administration disallowed reprocessing of nuclear waste, citing nuclear proliferation concerns.

-The U.S Nuclear Waste Policy Act, a fund which previously received $750 million in fee revenues each year from the nation's combined nuclear electric utilities, had an unspent balance of $44.5 billion as of the end of FY2017, when a court ordered the federal government to cease withdrawing the fund, until it provides a destination for the utilities commercial spent fuel.
+The U.S. Nuclear Waste Policy Act, a fund which previously received $750 million in fee revenues each year from the nation's combined nuclear electric utilities, had an unspent balance of $44.5 billion as of the end of FY2017, when a court ordered the federal government to cease withdrawing from the fund, until it provides a destination for the utilities commercial spent fuel.

 Horizontal drillhole disposal describes proposals to drill over one kilometer vertically, and two kilometers horizontally in the earth's crust, for the purpose of disposing of high-level waste forms such as spent nuclear fuel, Caesium-137, or Strontium-90.
-After the emplacement and the retrievability period, drillholes would be backfilled and sealed.
+After the emplacement and the retrievability period, drill holes would be backfilled and sealed.
 A series of tests of the technology were carried out in November 2018 and then again publicly in January 2019 by a U.S. based private company.
 The test demonstrated the emplacement of a test-canister in a horizontal drillhole and retrieval of the same canister.
-There was no actual high-level waste used in this test.
+There was no actual high-level waste used in the test.